mattermost/docs/source/administration/config-settings.rst

 Advertise Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The IP address used to access the server from other nodes.
-This settings is used primary when cluster nodes are not in the same network and involve NAT (Network Address Translation).
+This settings is used primary when cluster nodes are not in the same network and involve Network Address Translation (NAT).

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AdvertiseAddress": ""`` with string input.                                                                              |